 Overview of The Model 130

-The Acorn stairlift is the most common lift we see in homes.
-The manufacture, originally from the UK began selling stairlifts in the United States in early 90’s and has become one of the largest distributors of stair lifts in the market.
-The Acorn 130 is what we would refer to as an entry level model made for moderate use.
+The Acorn 130 stairlift is the most common lift we see in homes and is what we would refer to as an entry-level model made for moderate use.
+The manufacturer, originally from the UK began selling stairlifts in the United States in the early ’90s and has become one of the largest distributors of stair lifts in the market.

 The overall appearance of the lift is good and will fit nicely into most homes with its tan color upholstery and light color of the mechanical covers.
 The rail or track is on the slightly wider side at 5-1/2″ but still leaves plenty of room for anyone else using the stairs.
 Our recommended minimum width of stairs for installation of this lift is 32″ and preferably 34-36″

 More Useful Information